cchanda123/UserCommitsCompass/README.md

 The program accepts the following three inputs via scanner:
 1. The GitHub User Name of user.
 2. The GitHub Password of user in the form of Authentication token.
-3. CSV file storage location
+3. The path on which the CSV file must be generated and stored on the user's machine.

 Output:
 1. CSV file of dates ordered in descending order, while is stores in the location specified by user.